QuintessentialForms/ParrotLUX/README.md

 # New Features in Version 2024.05.07-1-alpha

 ## Multi-Layer Paint, Mask, and Flood-Fill
-<p align="center" width="100%">Paint, mask, and flood-fill now both work correctly when you have multiple layers selected, or a group selected.
-You will automatically paint or flood-fill whichever layer you click inside of. <i>Multi-layer color adjust, multi-layer AI-generate, and multi-layer AI-tools still do not work.</i></p>
+<p align="center" width="100%">Paint, mask, and flood-fill now all work correctly when you have multiple layers selected, or a group selected.
+You will automatically paint, mask, or flood-fill whichever layer you click inside of. <i>Multi-layer color adjust, multi-layer AI-generate, and multi-layer AI-tools still do not work.</i></p>

 ## Bug Fixes
 <p align="center" width="100%">A few UI-glitches fixed.</p>